gisaia/ARLAS-argonautica-workshop/README.md

 (curl -L -O "https://github.com/gisaia/ARLAS-Exploration-stack/archive/develop.zip"; unzip develop.zip; rm develop.zip)
 ```

-Check that the `ARLAS-Exploration-stack-develop` stack is downloaded
+- Check that the `ARLAS-Exploration-stack-develop` stack is downloaded

 ```shell
 ls -l ARLAS-Exploration-stack-develop
 ```

 Now our tutorial environment is set up.

 <br/>

-__1. Starting ARLAS Exploration Stack__
+### __Starting ARLAS Exploration Stack__

+The ARLAS stack is composed of multiple entities that work together to allow the user to efficiently explore geo-spatial data.
+To start all of them, we execute the following script.

 ```shell
 ./ARLAS-Exploration-stack-develop/start.sh
 ```

-*Troubleshooting: if the ARLAS-stack does not start properly and you are on Linux, try the following command to increase the virtual memory given to Elasticsearch.*
+*Troubleshooting: if the ARLAS stack does not start properly and you are on Linux, try the following command to increase the virtual memory given to Elasticsearch.*

 ```shell
 sysctl -w vm.max_map_count=262144
 ```
 <br/>

-__2. Indexing Argonautica data in Elasticsearch__
+### __Indexing data in Elasticsearch__

+Once the stack is launched, we can use Elasticsearch and Logstash to index and upload the data into ARLAS.

+#### __Argonautica data__

 - Create `argonautica_index` index in Elasticsearch with `argonautica.es_mapping.json` mapping file